 Okay.
-We really got it this time.
+We really got the monoprinting thing down this time.
 While Maia and I had fun last time, I wasn’t as happy with the final results and thought that the process could be improved for younger (and older) kids so that it was both fun AND produced a crisper final product.

 Here, Maia is telling me she drew a hospital kit for her friend Marlise.